William Parker (master): Early life

 Parker was born in Orange, New South Wales, the son of Josiah and Henrietta Matilda Parker and attended Newington College (1883–1887).
 In 1886 and again in 1887, he won the Wigram Allen Scholarship, endowed by Sir George Wigram Allen, for mathematics, with Herbert Curlewis receiving it in 1886 for classics.
 At the end of 1887 Parker was named dux of the college and received the Schofield Scholarship.
 He went up to the University of Sydney and in 1892 graduated as a Bachelor of Arts and in 1898 LL.B.

 Marriage

 In 1903, Parker married Gertrude Lillian Bavin.
 She was born in New Zealand, a daughter of the Rev. Rainsford Bavin, a Methodist minister from Lincolnshire, England, and his New Zealand-born wife Emma, née Buddle.
 Her siblings were: Edna (Mrs Charles Lack); Jessie (Mrs Ambrose Fletcher); Sir Thomas Bavin; Major Cyril Bavin OBE; Horace Bavin; Florence Bavin (Mrs Ernest Warren); Lancelot Bavin; and Dora Bavin (Mrs Leslie Allen).
-Parker and his wife lived at Manar in Potts Point, New South Wales.
+Parker and his wife lived at Manar in Potts Point.